-A game consists of three parts, the first half, a half-time break, and the second half.
-Each half is 10 minutes 10 min counted from the initial kick-off.
-The half-time break is also ten minutes - 10 min, and during this time both teams may change robots, change programs, or do anything else that can be done within the time allotted.
+A game consists of three parts, four parts, pre-game meeting (see Section 5.4), the first half, a half-time break, and the second half.
+Each half is $10 \min$ counted from the initial kick-off.
+The half-time break is $10 \min$, and during this time both teams may change robots, change programs, or do anything else that can be done within the time allotted.

-The teams head referee signals the commencement of each half with a single whistle blow (that is, the Initial kick-off, seeSection 3.4).
+The head referee signals the commencement of each half with a single whistle blow (that is, the Initial kick-off, see Section 3.5).
 The head referee signals the end of the first half with two short whistle blows, and the end of the second half with two short plus one long whistle blow.
-The head referee should make all of these whistle sounds from the T-junction of the half-way line.
+The head referee should make all of these whistle sounds from the T-junction of the half-way-halfway line.